 Basic income pilot study

-In the Government, the implementation of the basic income pilot study will be coordinated by the ministerial working group for wellbeing and health, chaired by Pirkko Mattila, Minister of Social Affairs and Health.
+In the Government, the implementation of the basic income experiment will be coordinated by the ministerial working group for health and wellbeing, chaired by Pirkko Mattila, Minister of Social Affairs and Health.

 - Programme of Prime Minister Juha Sipilä's Government